Kalin-Konstantinov/games-play/server/README.md

 ### Login

-To login user send the following request on `/users/login`:
+To login user send following request to `/users/login`:

 ```
 {